Donald C. Davis: Career highlights

 During the years 1964–66, Davis served as the Senior Navy Project Officer for the F-111 (TFX) aircraft in the Air Force Systems Command.
 Davis was the first Naval Aviator to fly an F-111.
 He also received the Legion of Merit in the development of the aircraft.

 On 3 June 1966, Davis assumed command of the (APA-212) which recently participated in numerous amphibious operations off the coast of Vietnam.
 He then commanded the from 28 August 1967 to 30 September 1968.

-In 1969–70, Rear Admiral Davis was Commander, Task Force 130, the Pacific Recovery Forces for the Manned Spacecraft Missions Apollo 11 and Apollo 13.
+In 1969–70, Rear Admiral Davis was Commander, Task Force 130, the Pacific Recovery Forces for the crewed spacecraft missions Apollo 11 and Apollo 13.

 In 1974 Rear Admiral "Red Dog" Davis was Commander of Task Force 77 in the US Pacific Fleet.

 Davis was a recipient of the Navy Distinguished Service Medal for service as the Director, Navy Program Planning, Office of the Chief of Naval Operations from May 1975 to February 1978.

 Subsequently, promoted to Vice Admiral, and later Admiral, Davis was Commander in Chief of the U.S. Pacific Fleet from 1978 to 1981, retiring on 1 August 1981.